-When it comes to enterprises deciding on whether to adopt open source software or commercial software based on open source it can lead to fierce debate about the relative merits of these different approaches.
-EnterpriseDB® (EDB™) provides a data management platform based on the open source project PostgreSQL and it stands at the junction of open source and commercial software.
-We have a number of executives who are also members of the PostgreSQL community so we are acutely aware of the fine line between open source software and proprietary offerings built on an open source foundation.
+When it comes to enterprises deciding on whether to adopt open source software or commercial software based on open source, it can lead to fierce debate about the relative merits of these different approaches.
+EDB provides a database management system based on the open source project PostgreSQL and it stands at the junction of open source and commercial software.
+EDB employs many key PostgreSQL contributors, making us acutely aware of the fine line between open source software and proprietary offerings built on an open source foundation.

-Where things can get confused is when commercial vendors, like Red Hat or EnterpriseDB, offer products, tools, and services on top of open source code, which come with subscription fees for both software and 24x7 support.
-Open source software is free of charge if self-supported, but may also come with a subscription fee for 24x7 support.
-The distinction between these options gets even more confusing when some vendors label their proprietary software as open source to indicate that it offers lower cost as a result of being based upon an open source foundation.
+Where things can get confused is when commercial vendors, like Red Hat or EnterpriseDB, offer products, open source tools, and services on top of open source code, which come with subscription fees for both software and 24x7 support.
+An open source program is free of charge if self-supported, but may also come with a subscription fee for 24x7 support.
+The distinction between these options gets further blurred when some vendors label their proprietary software as open source to indicate that it offers lower cost as a result of being based upon an open source foundation.

-We also provide a version of our platform with open source PostgreSQL with 24x7 support and enhanced by our tools.
-This does mean there can be grey areas in the sense of how the software is adopted and used, but we believe our approach with customers is transparent, which we consider essential for any vendor providing commercial services in connection with open source software.
+We also provide a version of our platform with open source PostgreSQL with 24x7 support.
+This does mean there can be gray areas in the sense of how the software is adopted and used, but we believe our approach with customers is transparent, which we consider essential for any vendor providing commercial services in connection with an open source strategy.

 However, as Gartner has pointed out, most enterprise customers are not interested in accessing the source code but want the open source price point.
-This is where EDB believes it adds additional value for enterprise customers; they can continue to use the open source version of PostgreSQL if they want, but EDB provides tools and support that offer relevant functionality, like high availability and disaster recovery, required for enterprise environments.
-This approach offers customers flexibility, especially for those wanting to move off Oracle®.
+This is where EDB believes it adds additional value for enterprise customers; they can continue to use the open source version of PostgreSQL if they want, but EDB provides tools and support that offer relevant functionality, like a high availability server and database recovery, required for enterprise environments.
+This approach offers customers flexibility, especially for those wanting to move off Oracle.
 Postgres has shared relational heritage with Oracle, which makes migration between the two easier.

 Therefore, you need to consider these additional points:

-- Open Source Licence Type: Are there restrictions on the open source licence that could cause problems?
-There are several different types of open source licences, each with its own set of limitations.
-For example, a GPL licence requires users to open source derivative works which can be problematic for some businesses.
-AGPL licences can be even more restrictive for many SaaS businesses.
-The PostgreSQL licence is one of the most open, with no restrictions on derivative works at all.
+Are there restrictions on the open source license that could cause problems?
+There are several different types of open source licenses, each with its own set of limitations.
+For example, a GPL license requires users to open source derivative works which can be problematic for some businesses.
+AGPL licenses can be even more restrictive for many SaaS businesses.
+The PostgreSQL license is one of the most open, with no restrictions on derivative works at all.

 Ultimately, our customers choose the model that suits their businesses best, because there are different benefits to open source and commercially backed software based on open source.
-We believe our strong and positive relationship with the PostgreSQL community offers great value to the community and its specific customers.
+Whether you’re looking to upgrade or adopt PostgreSQL, we believe our strong and positive relationship with the PostgreSQL community offers great value to the community and its specific customers.
 It means more flexibility and choice in an era when budgets are constrained, but the demand for rapid innovation is growing.